AstunTechnology/tika-docker/geotopic-config/README.md

 Set up the lucene-geo-gazetteer as per https://cwiki.apache.org/confluence/display/TIKA/GeoTopicParser and set it running in server mode.

-Edit GeoTopicConfig.properties to set the `gazetter.rest.api`.
-Note the spelling!
+Edit GeoTopicConfig.properties to set the `gazetter.rest.api` to point at the URL for your lucene-geo-gazetteer.
+This should be the root url including the port (defaults to 8765).
+Note the spelling of `gazetter`!

 Download https://opennlp.sourceforge.net/models-1.5/en-ner-location.bin and place it in `./org/apache/tika/parser/geo/topic`